TrebledJ/ualist/site/about.md

 * **Fetch Data** {{ iconData | safe }}: Summons a pre-defined collection of diverse user agents for browsing.
 * **Generate** {{ iconGenerate | safe }}: Open the Generator toolbar to begin generating user agents.
 From here, you can choose from various presets {{ iconRocket | safe }}, or choose to generate specific browsers and devices with the `Custom` preset.
 * **Copy** {{ iconClipboard | safe }}: Copy all the user agents currently shown on the table.
-You can filter, sort, and generate agents to your liking prior to copying.
 * **Limit** {{ iconHashtag | safe }}: View a fixed number of icons (e.g. 10, 20, or 50).
 When generating, this will also limit the number of generated agents to the selected number.
 * **Select Columns** {{ iconColumns | safe }}: You can use this dropdown to hide/unhide columns.
-On larger screens, more information about user agents will be displayed.
 Use this to your advantage when selecting user agents!

 </div>

 ### Why?

 Quite simply, I wanted a down-to-earth, feature-first, no-ads tool for generating and browsing user agents.
-During my pentesting engagements, I've encountered websites which offer no response to a regular HTTP request, but return a full web page when provided a user agent.
+During my pentesting engagements, I've encountered websites which offer no response to a minimal HTTP request, but return a full web page when provided a user agent.
+Sometimes any agent is fine, but sometimes a specific one is needed (e.g. Safari on iOS).
+This explains the need for enumerating sites with different agents.

 Most other online solutions didn't work for me, were too simplistic, or full of ads.
-I also wanted a randomisation factor for better opsec, to avoid limiting myself to 3 hard-coded user agents which could be easily blocked (assuming IP rotation is used).
+I also wanted a randomisation factor for better opsec, to avoid limiting myself to a few hard-coded user agents which could be easily blocked (assuming IP rotation is used).
 Hence, I decided to build this.

 But truthfully, I also wanted to scratch my early 2025 programming itch by picking up technologies such as the [Elm Programming Language](https://elm-lang.org/) and [TailwindCSS](https://tailwindcss.com/).
+And this project was simple enough to give it a go.

 ### Credits